Visit the Farm

 Professional photographers need to purchase a membership for $120 per year.
 This membership is for professional photographers who are using the museum grounds to take photos of families, couples, individuals, or historic buildings.
 Membership is for one photographer for 1 year and does not include entrance fees for guests.
 All guest must purchase admission tickets.
 Photographers must notify the museum in advance to schedule.

-For the safety of our guests and our livestock we do not allow any pets to be brought on the site.
+No, for the safety of our guests and our livestock we do not allow any pets to be brought on the site.
 We do allow service animals.
 A service animal must be under the control of its handler.
 Under the ADA, service animals must be harnessed, leashed, or tethered, unless the individual’s disability prevents using these devices or these devices interfere with the service animal's safe, effective performance of tasks.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

 Support the Farmstead